 - Zero Based Vs. Incremental Budgeting

-- Efficiency: This helps in efficient allocation of resources (department-wise) as it does not look at the historical numbers but looks at the actual numbers
+- This helps in the efficient allocation of resources (department-wise) as it does not look at the historical numbers but looks at the potential of the department.

-- Reduction in redundant activities: It leads to the identification of opportunities and more cost-effective ways of doing things by removing all the unproductive or redundant activities.
+- It leads to the identification of opportunities and more cost-effective ways of doing things by removing all the unproductive or redundant activities.

-Conclusion: Zero-based budgeting aims at reflecting true expenses to be incurred by a department or a state [in the case of budget making by the government].
-Although time-consuming, this is a more appropriate way of budgeting.
-At the end of the day, it is a company’s call as whether it wants to invest time and manpower in the budgeting exercise to provide more accurate numbers or go for an easier method of incremental budgeting.
+Conclusion: Zero-based budgeting aims at reflecting true expenses to be incurred by a department or a state (in the case of budget-making by the government).
+Although being time-consuming, this is a more appropriate way of budgeting.
+At the end of the day, it is a company’s call as to whether it wants to invest time and manpower in the budgeting exercise to provide more accurate numbers or go for an easier method of incremental budgeting.

 Must read Budgeting for other types of budgeting